School Bus Safety

 Alternating flashing red lights are used when the school bus is stopped to pick up or let off students.
 When a driver is approaching a school bus with the flashing red lights activated, the driver must stop the vehicle not less than six metres (20 feet) from the front or rear of the bus and remain stopped until the red lights stop flashing.

 Many school buses are now equipped with cameras to capture any vehicle's licence plate that passes a school bus when the red lights are flashing.

 It is illegal and dangerous to pass a school bus when the lights are flashing.
 In order to better protect Island students, drivers who illegally pass a school bus will lose their licence.

 Drivers: Know the Law

-Failing to stop for a school bus when the red lights are flashing will lead to a loss of 12 demerit points, resulting in licence suspension for three months.
+Failing to stop for a school bus when the red lights are flashing will lead to a driver accumulating 12 demerit points, resulting in license suspension for three months.
 This is in addition to a fine of up to $5,000.

 In order for a driver's licence to be reinstated, the driver must meet with officials of Highway Safety, pay a $100 reinstatement fee, and take a defensive driving course within six months.
 After the reinstatement, a driver is on a demerit point probation.
 This means that any further demerits within one year will result in a further licence suspension.